Browse by Medical Category

-Major projects are listed below and use not only basic molecular laboratory techniques but also a multitude of other resources, including the MGH Endocrine Tumor Tissue Repository and the MGH Endocrine Surgery Clinical Database under the auspices of the Codman Center for Clinical Effectiveness.
+Major projects are listed below and use not only basic molecular laboratory techniques but also a multitude of other resources, including the Mass General Endocrine Tumor Tissue Repository and the Mass General Endocrine Surgery Clinical Database under the auspices of the Codman Center for Clinical Effectiveness in Surgery.

 The Thyroid Cancer Research Laboratory seeks interested individuals for one-two year research fellowships.
 Pre- or post-doctoral fellows or MDs from outside the United States should apply if they have funding provided by their governments or institutions by emailing their resume and two letters of recommendation to Sareh Parangi, MD